EIT-team/Stroke_EIT_Dataset/readme.md

 This repository contains the already processed data ready for analysis or use in imaging or classification studies, as well as the code to process all of the raw voltages.

-## Processed dataset
+## Using Processed dataset

-All processing steps are covered in the _processing_ section below

-### Using processed dataset

 The processed data has been saved in JSON and MATLAB .mat formats.
+The steps to generate this data from the raw files is covered in the __Processsing Raw Data__ section.

 **MATLAB**